 Diagnosing the Cause: Types of Heart Murmurs

 Your health care provider will investigate the root cause of the heart murmur.
 Clues about the cause can be based on the loudness, location and quality of the murmur.
 Loudness is graded from 1 to 6.
 A grade of 1 is very faint, heard only with a special effort.
 A grade 6 is extremely loud and can be heard with a stethoscope even without touching the chest.

 Other tests may be done to decide if the murmur needs further investigation including:

 As with most conditions, heart murmurs and any underlying problems can vary in severity and risk.

-Seeking a Qualified Health Care Provider or Specialist
+Seeking a Qualified Health Care Professional or Specialist

-Any time a murmur is suspected to be associated with a valve problem that may need treatment or repair, it’s wise to look for a qualified health care provider with experience diagnosing and treating your condition.
+Any time a murmur is suspected to be associated with a valve problem that may need treatment or repair, it’s wise to look for a qualified health care professional with experience diagnosing and treating your condition.
 A specialist who regularly manages valve disease can assess your condition and offer treatment options.